Kenneth Pickle

-Kenneth joined the Radice Law Firm as an associate in 2013.
+IMG_8933Ken joined the Radice Law Firm as an associate in 2013 and was elevated to partner in 2021.

 Prior to law school, he was an analytical chemist for a large pharmaceutical company.
 His litigation experience includes representing plaintiffs in all phases of litigation, including case evaluation and assessment, development of case strategy, all phases of discovery, trial strategy development, and trial.
 He has been part of the litigation or trial teams in numerous class actions against pharmaceutical companies alleging anticompetitive delayed-generic entry business practices, including: